ZenHive/task_validator/README.md

 # TaskValidator

-A library for validating Markdown task lists against a structured format specification.
+A library for validating Markdown task lists against a structured format specification, with enhanced support for Elixir/Phoenix projects.

 ## Installation